 Humans also have instincts when it comes to water.
 Babies instinctively hold their breath.
 Their heart rate also slows, and a few other metabolic things happen to conserve heat.
 It might be terrifying submersing a newborn in water even for a split-second, but in all likelihood, their instincts will kick in, and they will survive the ordeal.

 So It's Safe To Assume My Cat Can Swim?

 Not necessarily.
-While cats possess the skills needed to swim, that doesn't necessarily mean that your cat will be like an Olympic swimmer the first time they confront water!
+While some cats like the Bengal possess the skills needed to swim, that doesn't necessarily mean that your cat will be like an Olympic swimmer the first time they confront water!
 Some cat's bodies or fur length are not conducive to swimming.
 Some cats will be natural-born experts, while others will have difficulty.
 There's also a panic factor - if this is the first time your pet has ever been in the water, they may panic and flop around instead of swimming to safety.

 Therefore, it's not safe to assume that your cat can swim, so leaving the cover off the pool isn't a problem.
 Instead, your cat can swim, so you can either try and teach your cat how to do so, or if the cat happens to fall in, you can take a second to see if your feline friend can right themselves before diving into the rescue.

 Every Cat Is Different